Key Performance Indicators

 Definition

-Revenue is generated from membership fees and ancillary services such as rental income from personal trainers and vending income.
+Revenue is generated from membership fees, non-refundable joining fees, rental income from

 High quality estate